stephanbracke/intermagnet-technical-manual/chapters/submitdata/defonemindata.rst

 | Tel: 33 (0) 2-38-33-95-01
 | Internet: |contact_ipgp|

+From 2015 INTERMAGNET stopped the distribution on a physical medium.
+Definitive data is now yearly published and identified in the form of Digital Object Identifiers (DOIS) see :numref:`use_dat_imag_web_down_data_def`.
 Individual (monthly) IAF data files are available from the INTERMAGNET web site.